 On This Page

 How to Test Your Rates

-The rate calculator will be located in your ShipperHQ dashboard under Test Your Rates on the left-hand panel.
+The rate calculator will be located in your ShipperHQ dashboard under the Resources section in the left-hand navigation.

 When you first open the rate calculator, you will be presented with two sections in which you can enter information for the order you’d like to test.

 - In the Shipping To section, you can specify country, state/region, and zip/postal code.